WangyiNTU/WangyiNTU.github.io/_pages/about.md

 ## News
-* [2024.06] We got the champion of EPIC-Kitchens Challenges Multi-Instance Retrieval Track [Champion solution](https://codalab.lisn.upsaclay.fr/competitions/617#results)
+* [2024.06] We got the champion of EPIC-Kitchens Challenges Multi-Instance Retrieval Track in CVPR 2024 [Champion solution](https://codalab.lisn.upsaclay.fr/competitions/617#results)
 * [2024.05] We chaired a special session in [ISCAS 2024](https://epapers2.org/iscas2024/ESR/session_view.php?session_id=53).
 * [2024.04] We chaired a special session in [ICASSP 2024](https://cmsworkshops.com/ICASSP2024/view_session.php?SessionID=1318).
 * [2024.02] Our paper ([Intra- and Inter-sector Contextual Information Fusion with Joint Self-Attention for File Fragment Classification](https://authors.elsevier.com/c/1iiBw3OAb9CyZK) was accepted at __Knowledge-based System__ with the [code](https://github.com/WangyiNTU/JSANet), which can be downloaded with 50-day free access (before 23 April).